Oregon Car Crash Reminds Us of Safe Driving Practices

 John’s injuries complicated the life of the couple.
 Both were in their 70s at the time of the Portland injury car crash and had met one another later in life and soon married.
 Della already had medical complications before the accident, and John was her caretaker.
 Following the Portland car collision, Della suffered additional leg problems as well as cognitive difficulties.
 John’s injuries made it even more difficult for him to care for his wife at home.

-The Portland personal injury attorneys at Shulman DuBois LLC were able to help the Taylors settle their Oregon car accident case without trial.
+The Portland personal injury attorneys at DuBois Law Group were able to help the Taylors settle their Oregon car accident case without trial.

 There are several steps a motorist can take to help ensure their safety and the safety of others when operating a motor vehicle: